SPANISH LANGUAGE CENTER

 - Credits: 4

-Focusing primarily on practical learning, this course provides a representative selection of traditional dances from different cultural regions of Chile, including the Norte Grande, the Central-Southern, Chiloé Archipelago, Patagonia, and Rapa Nui Island.
-Students will explore the historical and cultural contexts that shape and give meaning to these distinctive traditions.
+This mainly practical course offers a representative sample of traditional dances from different cultural areas of Chile: the Norte Grande, Chiloé and Patagonia, Central-South and Rapa Nui and the historical-cultural context that defines them.

 - Hours: 30